mercadopago/devsite-docs/guides/checkout-pro/test-purchase.en.md

 To complete the testing process for your Checkout Pro integration, you must follow these steps:

 1. Prerequisites
-2. Conduct a test purchase
+2. Make a test purchase
-3. Integration homologation
+3. Integration quality
-4. Go live
+4. Go to production